somervilleyimby/somervilleyimby.org/resources/affordable-housing.md

 ---
 layout: page
-title: What Exactly Do We Mean by “Affordable Housing?” - Somerville YIMBY Resources
+title: What Exactly Do We Mean by “Affordable Housing?”
 permalink: /resources/affordable-housing/
 ---
 _Published: <time datetime="2022-03-31T15:04:00-0400">Mar 31, 2022</time>_
 _Last Updated: <time datetime="2022-03-31T15:04:00-0400">Mar 31, 2022</time>_

-# What Exactly Do We Mean by “Affordable Housing?”

 Everyone’s heard about the importance of affordable housing.
 But there’s a lot of debate about what affordability actually means for a community.
 Let’s take a deeper look.